Student FAQs and Travel Considerations During the COVID19 Pandemic

 What is BU doing to advocate for international students who risk losing out on benefits like OPT through travel restrictions or other COVID-19 related restrictions that are beyond their control?

-Boston University is keenly aware of how travel during this time impacts benefit eligibility based on current regulations.
-ISSO staff appreciate all of the additional concerns and complications that COVID-19 may be placing on your current status, especially if you are planning graduating in May.
+Boston University is keenly aware of how travel during this time impacts benefit eligibility based on current regulations, and ISSO staff appreciate all of the additional concerns and complications that COVID-19 may be placing on your current status.
 As a result, BU is actively involved in conversations with other universities and various professional organizations advocating for additional relief for international students in this unprecedented time.
 Please rest assured that we will continue to update all of our web information and inform our international community of any changes.

-No. International students are still eligible to continue working up to 20 hours per week maximum in on-campus positions through the remainder of the Spring semester.
+No. International students are still eligible to continue working up to 20 hours per week maximum in on-campus positions.
 On campus employment is generally limited to “campus premises” but SEVP has recently clarified that they will allow students to work remotely during this time.
 International students registered to continue studies in the Fall are eligible to exceed the 20 hour on campus employment limit during the summer beginning May 4, 2020.
+Continuing students who are outside of the US may not be able to be hired into a new on-campus position while abroad.
 Please contact your ISSO advisor with any questions regarding on-campus employment.

 What should I do if my F-1 visa expires over the summer?